Bodo Sperling

 Bodo Sperling (born 6 May 1952) is a German artist, painter, and inventor.

 Life

 Sperling grew up in Frankfurt am Main, Leipzig, Amsterdam and Berlin.
 He started his artistic career in Amsterdam.
 There he sold his pictures he had painted during the day on the street every night at Club Paradiso (Amsterdam).

 One focus of his work is the development of scientific models by looking at the aesthetics, and the implementation of scientific models in objects.
 In 1985, he calls his art direction "Objectivism".
+Sperling sees the form of matter as a crystal as a means of capturing time and space information for a later viewer.
+The scientist Rupert Sheldrake, as the founder of the morphogenetic field theory, developed the hypothesis that all matter is in morphic resonance, according to which every particle of matter has an effect on all other particles of matter, just by its mere existence, its location, or its energetic state.

+Sperling is based on the idea that the environmental influences during the arrangement of atoms into a crystal lattice have a shaping effect on the structure of the crystals and that the crystals can therefore later have an effect on the observer via these causalities.

 Another focus of his work is the documentation of physical processes through their aesthetic.
 The German philosopher Thomas Metzinger, manager of the workspace Neurophilosophy at Frankfurt Institute for Advanced Studies.
-Science Arts writes in the catalogue Transparency of Consciousness that "Its crystal panels were probably the reason why so much attention, because they work in a particular object, the quasi-spiritual principles of order in nature itself to turn aesthetic intuition accessible."
+Science Arts writes in the videor-art-foundation's catalog.
+Transparency of Consciousness "Its crystal panels were probably the reason why so much attention, because they work in a particular object, the quasi-spiritual principles of order in nature itself to turn aesthetic intuition accessible."